Quartet Tomography in Multiterminal Josephson Junctions

 The factor 2 appears because we are assuming spin degeneracy.
 We have verified that, in the examples shown in this work, we can reconstruct the CPR using Eq.~\eqref{eq-ABS-super}.
 This demonstrates that the supercurrent is carried by the ABSs with no contributions from the continuum.
 Therefore, there is an even simpler protocol to identify quartets, which consists in the Fourier analysis of the ABS spectrum.
 In the case of a three-terminal junction, this spectrum admits a Fourier expansion of the type:

 The Fourier coefficients $d^{(l)}_{nm}$ are related to the Fourier coefficients of the supercurrent via Eq.~\eqref{eq-ABS-super}.
 The results for the energy of the occupied and unoccupied ABS for the single-dot model are shown in Fig.~\ref{fig-1Dot-ex}(d).
-These two states touch at zero energy in this example because, for our choice of parameters, the ABSs have perfect transmission.
+These two states touch at zero energy in this example because the condition $D(E,\vec{\varphi}) = 0$, see Eq.~(\ref{eq-D}), is fulfilled for zero energy when the couplings have similar values.
 The corresponding Fourier components for the occupied ABS are displayed in panel (e).
 Here, the color indicates whether a contribution is positive or negative, whereas the bar height is a measure of its absolute value.
 Notice that quartet contributions are clearly visible and in accordance with the Fourier components of the CPR in Fig.~\ref{fig-1Dot-ex}(c).
 Note also that the coefficient $d_{00}$ is not shown because it does not contribute to the supercurrent.

 \emph{Quartets and ABS hybridization: double-dot model}.-- Since quartets are correlated tunneling events involving three terminals, they are closely related to the hybridization of ABSs in these structures.
 To illustrate this idea we now consider the double quantum dot model illustrated in Fig.~\ref{fig-2Dot-ex}(a).
 This model was recently used to describe the hybridization of ABSs in Ref.~\cite{Coraiola2023} (see below).
 In this case, the normal scattering region is formed by two single-level quantum dots (with energies $\epsilon_1$ and $\epsilon_2$).
 These dots are coupled to three superconducting terminals as shown in Fig.~\ref{fig-2Dot-ex}(a).
 There is an interdot coupling described by the parameter $t$, which controls the degree of hybridization of the ABSs.
 Again, using Green's function techniques one can compute the supercurrent that flows through the different terminals; the details are presented in Ref.~\cite{SM}.
 Crucially, the current $I_1$ admits the same Fourier expansion of Eq.~\eqref{eq_I1_1D}.
 A perturbative analysis shows that one has the same three types of quartets as in the single-dot model, and all contributions have a similar form.
 For instance, for the quartet $\varphi^{\rm q}_{3} = \varphi_{1} + \varphi_{2} - 2\varphi_{3}$, we obtain a contribution to the current of the form $Q_{3} \sin(\varphi^{\rm q}_{3})$, where $Q_{3}$ is given to leading order in $t$ and the $\Gamma$ parameters [see Fig.~\ref{fig-2Dot-ex}(a)] by